|

 life.
 Drawers open by themselves, a sewing machine begins to whirl and

-a toy empire.
-After the magic show introduction visitors of families
+After the magic show introduction, visitor groups of families and wide-eyed

-and wide-eyed children get on a massive futuristic elevator that takes
+children get on a massive futuristic elevator which rises through three

-you through three floors of fantasy displays, talking and moving stuffed
+floors of fantasy displays, talking and moving stuffed animals and characters.

-characters Freida, and her bear friend Knopf.
-The enchanted tour ends
+characters, "Freida" and her bear friend "Knopf".
+The enchanted tour

-with a visit to a manufacture demonstration room where kids can watch
+ends with a visit to a manufacture demonstration room where kids can

 the animals being hand sewn as they have been for 125 years.